-We estimate that that we will receive net proceeds from this offering of approximately \$ million (or million if the underwriters exercise their option to purchase additional shares of common stock in full), based upon an assumed initial public offering price of \$ share (which is the midpoint of the price range set forth on the cover page of this prospectus) and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from this offering of approximately \$41.1 million based upon an assumed initial public offering price of \$19.50 per share (which is the midpoint of the price range set forth on the cover page of this prospectus) and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any net proceeds from the sale of shares of common stock by the selling stockholders in this offering.

-We currently intend to use the net proceeds from this offering to repay outstanding borrowings under the Revolving Facility and the remainder for working capital, to fund growth and for other general corporate purposes.
-We will have broad discretion in the way that we use the net proceeds of this offering.
+We currently intend to use the net proceeds from this offering to repay outstanding borrowings under the Revolving Facility and the Term Loan Facility and for general corporate purposes, including working capital and operating expenses.
 See the section titled "Use of Proceeds" for additional information.